Sooo, I quit my job last Friday.

 So, Now What?

-Starting today I am taking the dive into the pool of freelance.
-So, what does that mean?
+Starting today I am taking the dive into the pool of freelancing.
+So what does that mean exactly?
 Well, to put it lightly, I am seeking out any and every opportunity to flex my writing muscles and become a stronger writer.
-While I have several opportunities lined up to assist in building my strength which I am super excited for, but I would be lying if I said I have it all figured out.
+While I have several opportunities lined up to assist in building my strength which I am super excited for, I’d be lying if I said I have it all figured out.

 While this new chapter will be anything but easy, I know if I keep marching forward, it will be worth it and it will be yet another stepping stone to lead me to where I’m supposed to be.